joaocarmo/litten-web/src/markdown-pages/join-us.en.md

 ### Marketing Advisor

-We need a marketing advisor to lead our marketing campaings, own our marketing materials and analyse marketing data.
+We need a marketing advisor to lead our marketing campaigns, own our marketing materials and analyse marketing data.

 #### Requirements